ecoglab/aied/README.md

 ## Brief description of notebooks
+#### These python notebooks can be accessed using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/#).
+Please refer to the JupyterLab documentation for install and starting instructions.

 #### "preprocessing.ipynb"
 ###### This notebook was created to preprocess intracranial EEG data.
 Input is a .EDF iEEG file.
 Output is a .csv file containing the preprocessed iEEG.
 #### "aied.ipynb"